The Chairs: Productions

 Tresa Hughes, Roberts Blossom and Rodney Scott Hudson.

 In 1995 and 2007 the play was produced in Mumbai, India, at the Prithvi Theatre.

 In 1997 a revival at the Royal Court Theatre in London by Théâtre de Complicité was directed by Simon McBurney, starring Richard Briers and Geraldine McEwan.
 It transferred to the John Golden Theatre on Broadway in 1998.

+In 2002, Cesear's Forum, Cleveland's small minimalist theatre at Kennedy's Down Under, Playhouse Square, OH, presented the play.

 In 2004, director/choreographer David Gordon and his wife, dancer/actress Valda Setterfield, appeared in a version of the play, somewhat adapted and re-written by Gordon to the extent allowed by the Ionesco estate.
 This version of The Chairs was presented in London, at the Barbican Center, in Seattle, Washington, and at the Brooklyn Academy of Music in New York.

 In 2006 a revival at the Gate Theatre in London was directed by Thea Sharrock, starring Susan Brown and Nicholas Woodeson.

 In 2016 a revival by the Extant Theatre Company, directed by Maria Oshodi, toured the United Kingdom.
 The play starred Heather Gilmore and Tim Gebbels, both of whom are visually impaired actors.

 In 2022 a revival at the Almeida Thetre, directed by Omar Elerian (who also produced a new translation), starred Kathryn Hunter and her husband Marcello Magni.
 The role of Orator, restyled as "an intrusive stage-hand" was performed by Toby Sedgwick.